SimplyViraj/SimplyViraj/README.md

 # Hello There, Im Viraj!

-I write code that *mostly* works, and occasionally even looks good doing it.I build web applications that work, look good, and don't fall apart under pressure ,kind of like me.
+I write code that *mostly* works, and occasionally even look good doing it.I build web applications that work, look good, and don't fall apart under pressure ,kind of like me.
 Frontend to backend, I don’t stop until things run right.
 Call it determination.
 Or stubbornness.
 Either way, it gets results.
 Im also very much into machine learning and artificial intelligence, I worked on many research papers till now and Im also good in data analysis.